carbonyl iron, desiccated ferrous sulfate, ferrous fumarate, ferrous gluconate, ferrous sulfate

 Dosage is noted either as the amount of iron or the percentage of iron.
 Read the label closely.
 For example, 325 mg of ferrous sulfate contains only 65 mg of elemental iron.

 Carbonyl iron is a form of elemental iron.
 It’s been very finely ground.
 This improves how well it’s absorbed.
-It’s 1 of the safer forms of iron.
+It’s one of the safer forms of iron.

-Heme iron is absorbed the most.
+Heme iron is absorbed the best.
 This is found in red meat and poultry.
-Taking vitamin C with foods high in iron helps your body absorb iron better.
+Taking vitamin C with foods high in iron helps your body absorb iron better, especially from nonheme sources.

 For the gastrointestinal system to absorb iron, the stomach needs to be acidic.
 Certain antacids, such as calcium bicarbonate, can change the pH level of the stomach.
 It can make it very alkaline.
 This means that too much use of antacids may interfere with iron uptake.